Elemino/react-dot-net-typescript/README.md

 ### Introduction

-A web application that creates a simple dashboard for basic financial information.
-The dashboard will track basic financial information and is organized into four departments:  Products, Marketing, Sales, and Services.
+An example of a frontend that I've built for a financial web application that creates a simple dashboard for basic financial information as part of a code challenge.
+It is one of the most fun projects I've ever worked on and I've finally figured out how to run it without errors.
+The dashboard tracks basic financial information and is organized into four departments:  Products, Marketing, Sales, and Services.
 For each calendar month since January 2016, a monthly amount is determined for each department's budget and a monthly amount for that the department actually spent.
 Monthly mounts are already planned for each department through to December 2019.
 The monthly amounts for actual expenditures are added at month-end.

 The dashboard consists of four main charts that aggregate this information: